TudorBejan/WarehouseManagementSystem/README.md

 In order to achieve this, the Warehouse System is composed of three components:
 ## 1. Order Processor
-#### that consists of an REST API and business logic for processing the orders
+####  It consists of an REST API and business logic for processing the orders.
 * the REST API (configured with Swagger to make testing easy):
  	- accepts a list of orders that needs to be processed
  	- displays the list of already processed orders